-...fasten your seat belts since we are about to roll
+Fasten your seat belts since we are about to roll

-- Simply copy the complete μTasker folder to your PC and go to \Applications\uTaskerV1.4.
-This is a ready to run project directory showing a useful application using network resources (and more). - 2.
-Move to the sub director Simulator and open the VisualStudio project workspace uTaskerV1-4.dsw.
+- Simply copy the complete μTasker folder to your PC and go to "uTaskerV1.3\Applications\uTaskerV1.3".
+This is a ready to run project directory showing a useful application using network resources. - 2.
+Move to the sub director "Simulator" and open the VisualStudio project workspace uTaskerV1-3.dsw.
 This project is in the VisualStudio 6.0 format to ensure compatibility and, if you have a higher version, simply say that it should be converted to the new format no problems are involved and it should build with no warnings. - 3.
 Ensure that the compiler is set up for the M5223X target in the project's pre-compiler settings: look for the pre-processor define M5223X.
-If instead you find that the project is set up for another target, eg. HW_NE64 or HW_SAM7X simply overwrite this with M5223X. - 4.
-Ensure that the project is configured for your target board in config.h: the M5223X is the default device so ensure that no other parts (like M5225X or M5221X are selected and then enable either M52235EVB if you are using the EVB, or else M52233DEMO for the demo board.

-Build the project (use F7 as short cut) and you should find that everything compiles and links without any warnings.

-5. I would love to be able to say "Execute" but there are a couple of things which have to be checked before we can do this.
-First of all, you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be operational - either connected to another PC using a crossover cable or to a router or hub (wireless links tend not to work well but this may improve as the WinPCap capabilities get better with newer version).
+If instead you find that the project is set up for another target, eg HW_NE64 or HW_SAM7X simply overwrite this with M5223X. - Build the project (use F7 as short cut) and you should find that everything compiles and links without any warnings. - 4.
+I would love to be able to say "Execute" but there are a couple of things which have to be checked before we can do this.
+First of all, you will need to be connected to a network, meaning that your PC must have a LAN cable inserted and the LAN must be operational either connected to another PC using a crossover cable or to a router or hub (wireless links tend not to work for some reason).